One walk through.

 If you already have our RV catalog – great!
 You can refer to pages 8 and 9 for the slide out seals.
 If you don’t have a catalog – don’t worry!
-You can snag a FREE digital download of our Catalog here or request a FREE mail Catalog here.
+You can snag a FREE digital download Catalog or have one mailed to you here.
 We’ll also include links to our website throughout this post for quick reference!

 Types of Slide Out Seals

 The type of seal used and how it’s installed is determined by the manufacturer when they are building the RV.
 These seals can be installed by glue on, push on or peel-n-stick.
 The most common combination of seals are a wiper and bulb type seal.
 Wiper seals flex in or out, depending on how the slide is moving, to prevent water from getting into the slide room.
 Bulb seals compress against the slide when it’s closed.